Pella, Iowa 50219

 Three-quarters of Central students complete at least one internship, gaining real-world experience in Iowa, Chicago, Washington, D.C. and around the globe.

-Title: Professor of education
+Title: Assistant professor of education

 Founded in 1853 in the heart of Iowa, Central has always been a college with a host of academic and personal possibilities.